YuzhuoMa97/SPAGxECCT/README.md

 - In step 2, SPAGxEmix<sub>CCT</sub> identifies genetic variants with marginal G×E effect on the trait of interest.
 First, SPAGxEmix<sub>CCT</sub> uses the SNP-derived PCs and raw genotypes to estimate the individual-level allele frequencies of variants being test.
 Then, SPAGxEmix<sub>CCT</sub> tests for marginal genetic effect via score statistic.
 If the marginal genetic effect is not significant, we use S<sub>G×E(mix)</sub> as the test statistics to characterize marginal G×E effect.
 Otherwise, statistics S<sub>G×E(mix)</sub> is updated to genotype-adjusted test statistics.
 The hybrid strategy to balance the computational efficiency and accuracy is the same as in SPAGxE<sub>CCT</sub>.

 ## Introduction of SPAGxEmix<sub>CCT-local</sub>
-SPAGxEmix<sub>CCT-local</sub> is a G×E analysis framework which is applicable to include local ancestry for analyses of multi-way admixed populations.
+SPAGxEmix<sub>CCT-local</sub> is a G×E analysis framework which is applicable to include local ancestry to enhance statistical powers for analyses of multi-way admixed populations.

 SPAGxEmix<sub>CCT</sub> can further be extended to SPAGxEmix<sub>CCT-local</sub>, which can efficiently identify ancestry-specific GxE effects by incorporating local ancestry.
 Moreover, we propose SPAGxEmix<sub>CCT-local-global</sub>, which combines the p values from SPAGxEmix<sub>CCT</sub> and SPAGxEmix<sub>CCT-local</sub> and can serve as an optimal unified approach across various cross-ancestry genetic architectures.
 Similar as SPAGxEmix<sub>CCT-local</sub>, SPAGxEmix<sub>CCT-local</sub> contains two main steps.